Libraries at the Disaster Preparedness Table

 Learn more about legal services

-- Creating Pathways to Civil Legal Justice, a free self-paced course series for library staff, available in WebJunction’s Course Catalog
+- Enroll in the foundational course series, Creating Pathways to Civil Legal Justice, also available for free in WebJunction’s Course Catalog

 - Make the case for partnering with public libraries to improve access to justice for Legal Aid Organizations (pdf) and Law Libraries (pdf).

-- Register now for 22 September Webinar: Civil Legal Issues of Natural Disasters: Libraries Can Help
+- Watch the September 2022 Webinar: Civil Legal Issues of Natural Disasters: Libraries Can Help

 - Civil Legal Assistance in Natural Disasters: A Role for the Library